Hanging ’round the fire in Acadia

-Here are a list of the Base Camping trips we offer.
-Click the boxes to find out more about the specific trips available and the awesome Batesies who lead them!
+Here you will find a full list and description of the different Base Camping trips we offer.
+Click on the drop-down boxes to learn more about the awesome Batesies who will lead them!

 Acadia (Level 1)

-Acadia I Leaders: Reed Feldman and Julia Horwitz
+Acadia I Leaders: Charlie Wilmerding and Hanna Condon

-Acadia II Leaders: Ryan Whittemore and Marisol Hernandez
+Acadia II Leaders: Katherine Schell and Carter Goodell

-Acadia III Leaders: Erin Wilson and Chris Lee
+Acadia III Leaders: Mike Somma and Katie Kelley

 Nestled in the coastline of northern Maine, Acadia National Park is one of the most renowned scenic areas in the state.
 These trips will camp in group camping facilities with bathhouses and easy access to more “creature comforts,” however all participants still sleep in tents and cook on camping stoves, ensuring that you will still receive a true outdoor experince.